 The quietest generators are those that are designed to run quiet like our Honda EU2000i or some of the large backup generators for home use that are water cooled and encased in a sound dampening enclosure.
 If you end up doing like we did and making the mistake of buying an inexpensive generator and simply trying to make it quiet, you’re going to have your hands full because it’s not as easy as it might seem.

-We’ve tried lots of things to quiet down our cheap 5500 watt unit and we were eventually able to come up with a solution that worked for us but it may not be what you are hoping to hear.
+We’ve tried lots of things to quiet down our cheap 5500 watt unit and we were eventually able to come up with a solution that sort of worked for us but it may not be what you are hoping to hear.
 A lot of people want to hear that they can simply install a quieter muffler on their generator and that will magically transform the roaring beast into a purring kitten.

 We purchased one of the quiet mufflers for generators but we ultimately weren’t very happy with the results.
 I can’t remember what brand we tried or where we bought it.
 We didn’t do any actual decibel testing but here’s a video that shows an example that was similar to the results that we got.
-In this video a man is demonstrating what you might expect if you install one of the so called super quiet mufflers for generators.
+In this video a man is demonstrating what you might expect if you install one of the super quiet mufflers for generators.
 His testing reflects the results that we got when we tried to do this although I’m not sure if the muffler he tested was the same one we tested.

 How Many Decibels Is a Quiet Generator

-Building A Quiet Box For Generator
+Building A Quiet Box For a Generator

 Tips For Quieting A Noisy Generator